roberto-garcia-0/black-jack-for-stm32/README.md

 ## Contributions:
 Contributions and enhancements to this Blackjack game project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to help expand and refine the game.

-## License:
-This project is open-source and available under an appropriate open-source license (include the specific license information here).

 Author:
 Roberto Garcia